Undergraduate Certificates and Endorsements

 Candidates may take these courses without seeking a degree (apply for continuing non-degree seeking student status) or may choose to apply to one of the M.Ed. degrees in the Teacher Education Department or elsewhere in the College of Education, Health, and Society.

-This 15-hour endorsement provides undergraduate teacher licensure candidates the knowledge, skills, and experiences to meet the challenges of English learners in their own classrooms or to be employed as a an ESOL (English for Speakers of Other Languages) teacher.
+This 12-hour endorsement provides undergraduate teacher licensure candidates the knowledge, skills, and experiences to meet the challenges of English learners in their own classrooms or to be employed as an ESOL (English for Speakers of Other Languages) teacher.

 Open to all teacher licensure majors.